raspberry-pi-maker/RaspberryPi-HomeKeeper/README.md

 Follow the instructions on the screen.
 Then you may get the Key values like this.
 Copy this key and paste it into the Authorization Key.<br />
 ![initial](./image/g-3.png)<br />

-THen click the "Test Service" button, if successful, you can see the "Accessing the upload service succeeded!" text on the screen.<br />
+Then click the "Test Service" button, if successful, you can see the "Accessing the upload service succeeded!" text on the screen.<br />
 ![initial](./image/g-4.png)<br />
 Finally enter the Apply button. <br />
 >⚠️ ***Warning***: Depending on the internet speed you use, high resolution video, image files may not be suitable for cloud upload.